tdwg/bdq/tg2/_review/docs/list/bdqcore/index.md

 ## 1.1 Types of Tests

-There are four types of tests: Validations, Amendments, Measures, and Issues.
+There are four types of tests: Validations, Issues, Amendments and Measures.
+Each Test is intended to examine just one specific aspect of data quality.
+Tests are assembled into test suites (profiles) that assess the fitness for use of data for a specific use.

-A **Validation** examines the values of Darwin Core terms against a criterion for quality.
+**Validation Tests** examine the values of one or more Darwin Core terms (https://dwc.tdwg.org/list/) against a criterion for quality.
 An example is VALIDATION_COUNTRYCODE_STANDARD where dwc:countryCode is checked against a source authority for validity.

-An **Amendment** examines the values of Darwin Core terms to identify potential changes to improve the quality.
-An example is AMENDMENT_COUNTRYCODE_STANDARDIZED where a valid ISO country code could be inferred.

-**Issues** are like Validations in identifying potential problems in the data that may or may not be problems for all users.
+**Issue Tests** are like Validations in identifying potential issues in the data that may be problems for all users.
 For example, ISSUE_DATAGENERALIZATIONS_NOTEMPTY alerts users to a non-empty value that should be examined against their data quality needs.
 Issues are a 'warning flag' while Validations assert that the data are fit for use or not.

+**Amendment Tests** examine the values of Darwin Core terms to identify potential changes to improve the quality.
+An example is AMENDMENT_COUNTRYCODE_STANDARDIZED where a valid ISO country code could be inferred.

-**Measures** either count things, or assert that data evaluate as fit for some use (COMPLETE), or not fit for some use (NOT_COMPLETE).
-An example is MEASURE_VALIDATIONTESTS_NOTCOMPLIANT that returns the number of tests of Type Validation that had a response of "Not Compliant".
+**Measure Tests** either count things, or assert that data evaluate as fit for some use (COMPLETE), or not fit for some use (NOT_COMPLETE).
+An example is MEASURE_VALIDATIONTESTS_NOTCOMPLIANT that returns the number of tests of Type Validation that had a response of "NOT_COMPLIANT".

 ### 1.1 Documents about the bdqcore: test descriptions.